Warzone2100/warzone2100/doc/AutoratingServer.md

 The request is set to the url defined in the configuration file, with the following headers:

-* `WZ-Player-Hash` the hash of the player's id that you can partly see in-game.
-The full hash can be found within WZlogs when a player joins a game.
+* `WZ-Player-Hash` the hash of the player's public key.
 * `WZ-Player-Key` the player's public key.
-It is stored encrypted in known_players.db along the player's hash.
 * `WZ-Locale` the locale of the player to send back translated information.

-A player can display their hash and public key in the lobby by issuing the `/me` command.
+See `PlayerKeys.md` for more information about player keys.

 ## Autorating response